cyface/docker-saltstack/README.md

 # docker-saltstack
 Docker Compose setup to spin up a salt master and minion.

-The salt-master is set up to accept all minions that try to connect, which is not a good prod configuration, but makes this setup quick and easy for test and dev purposes.
-No ports are externally exposed.
+You will need a system with Docker and Docker Compose installed to use this project.

-Just run
+Just run:
 `docker-compose up`
-from a checkout of this directory on a system setup to run docker compose, and the master and minion will start up.
+from a checkout of this directory, and the master and minion will start up with debug logging to the console.

-Then you can (in a separate shell window):
+Then you can run (in a separate shell window):

-`docker-compose exec salt-master bash`

-and it will log you into the command line of the salt-master server.
+`docker-compose exec salt-master bash` and it will log you into the command line of the salt-master server.

 From that command line you can run something like: